pyxis-roc/gpu-api-interposer/libcuda/README.md

 To use this:

-    DLOPEN_LIBRARY=/path/to/actual/libcuda.so.1 LD_PRELOAD=/path/to/libcuda_passthru.so cmd
+    DLOPEN_LIBRARY=/path/to/actual/libcuda.so.1 LD_PRELOAD=/path/to/libcuda_passthru.so gpu-program-and-its-arguments...

-If your command executed successfully, everything worked.
+The `gpu-program-and-its-args` is any program that uses CUDA and its arguments.
+If it executed successfully, everything worked.

 # libcuda_trace.so